 - Continue clearing out the crypt of bandits, and eventually, you’ll come to a bandit mining for silver.
 After slaying him, head through the door near him into Frostmere Depths.

-- In the Frostmere Depths you’ll find yourself in a large cavern with the aforementioned forest in it.
-You’ll discover Kyr the bandit leader dying and jabbering out his last words, and Ra’jirr attacking the Pale Lady, who you discover is a Wisp Mother.
-At this point you have three options: 1) Let the Pale Lady kill Ra’jirr and then loot the Pale Blade off his body and place it in the pedestal located a short distance from the action on the alter.
+- In the Frostmere Depths, you’ll find yourself in a large cavern with the aforementioned forest in it.
+You’ll discover Kyr, the bandit leader, dying and jabbering out his last words and Ra’jirr attacking the Pale Lady, who you discover is a Wisp Mother.
+At this point, you have three options: 1) Let the Pale Lady kill Ra’jirr and then loot the Pale Blade off his body and place it on the pedestal located a short distance from the action on the alter.
 Once the blade is back on the pedestal, it banishes the Pale Lady.
-2) Just go in and kill everyone including the Pale Lady and take the Pale Blade for yourself.
+2) Just go in and kill everyone, including the Pale Lady and take the Pale Blade for yourself.
 3) Run in and save Ra’jirr by killing the Pale Lady yourself.
 Then, sneak away and loot the Pale Blade off of Ra’jirr.
-I suggest option two because even if you jump in and save Ra’jirr, he will eventually turn aggressive and you’ll end up having to kill him anyway.
-Killing him yourself, or letting the Pale Lady kill him just saves time.
-The quest is completed by either placing the sword back in the pedestal, or slaying the Pale Lady.
+I suggest option two because even if you jump in and save Ra’jirr, he will eventually turn aggressive, and you’ll end up having to kill him anyway.
+Killing him yourself or letting the Pale Lady kill him just saves time.
+The quest is completed by either placing the sword back on the pedestal or slaying the Pale Lady.
 The choice is yours.

-♦ Be sure not to miss the Word Wall to the right of the alter which contains the Ice Form Word of Power, one of the most useful Dragon Shouts in the game.
+- Be sure not to miss the Word Wall to the right of the altar, which contains the Ice Form Word of Power, one of the most useful Dragon Shouts in the game.